Abhi7026/-Movie-Reccomendation-System/README.md

 # The-Movie-Recommendation-System
-This project is a part of my Microsoft Intern Engage 2022 In this I am using python and its libraries such as scikit-learn, pandas etc for Machine Learning. and for front end I am using flask and HTML, CSS, bootstrap.
+In this I am using python and its libraries such as scikit-learn, pandas etc for Machine Learning. and for front end I am using flask and HTML, CSS, bootstrap.